-During 2016, we recorded noninterest income of \$6.5 million, compared with \$5.3 million in 2015 and \$4.6 million in 2014.
+During 2018, we recorded noninterest income of \$9.5 million, compared with \$6.7 million in 2017 and \$6.5 million in 2016.
 Noninterest income is primarily comprised of patronage distributions, which reflect patronage income on direct borrowings from CoBank as well as loan participation activity with CoBank and other Farm Credit associations.
-Patronage income increased due to an increase in average volume outstanding compared to 2015.
+Patronage income increased due to an increase in average volume outstanding in our participations sold portfolio.
+The Association also received a one-time special patronage distribution from CoBank in the current year which contributed to the increase.

 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
-Patronage earned from CoBank was \$4.9 million in 2016, \$4.2 million in 2015 and \$3.6 million in 2014.
-This comprises 75%, 79% and 78% of total non interest income for 2016, 2015 and 2014 respectively.
+Patronage earned from CoBank was \$6.9 million in 2018, \$5.3 million in 2017 and \$4.9 million in 2016.
+This comprises 72%, 79% and 75% of total non interest income for 2018, 2017 and 2016 respectively.